thayton/thayton.github.io/_drafts/puppeteer.md

 ## Implementation

-As I stated earlier, the [form](https://myaccount.rid.org/Public/Search/Member.aspx) we're scraping requires us to fill out at least two fields.
+As I mentioned earlier, the [form](https://myaccount.rid.org/Public/Search/Member.aspx){:target="_blank"} we're scraping requires us to fill out at least two fields.
 In our code those will be the Freelance Status and State fields.
 Inspect the Freelance Status dropdown in Chrome developer tools to see its `id` value: